Get a Global Talent visa in the UK

 To be considered for the Global Talent visa in the UK, you must obtain an endorsement from one of six approved by the Home Office endorsing bodies (Tech Nation, the Royal Society, UK Research and Innovation (UKRI), the Royal Academy of Engineering, the British Academy or Arts Council England).
 This is called Stage 1 application.

-Each endorsing body has its own criteria when assessing the case, however, there are generally have two types of applications applying for the global talent visa:
+Each endorsing body has its own criteria when assessing the case; however, there are generally two types of applications applying for the global talent visa:

 • Exceptional Talent – individuals who have already demonstrated that they have made a significant contribution as a leader to their field; and